truenas/documentation/content/TrueCommand/SystemManagement/MultiSystems.md

 ## iSCSI Management

 When creating an iSCSI Volume with TrueCommand they can be configured on multiple systems at the same time.
-[Refer to the iSCSI Section of the Documentation for further information]({{< relref "iscsimanagement.md" >}})
+Refer to the [iSCSI section]({{< relref "iscsimanagement.md" >}}) for more information.

 ## Cluster Managemnet

 By definition, clusters span across multiple systems.
 TrueCommand instances that are connected to three or more TrueNAS SCALE systems can create clustered volumes.
-[Refer to the Clustering Section of the Documentation for further information]({{< relref "/truecommand/clustering/" >}})
+Refer to the [Clustering section]({{< relref "TrueCommand/Clustering/_index.md" >}}) for more information.